Itwari Junction railway station

-Itwari is a railway station, junction, and terminus about 5 km from Nagpur railway station in Maharashtra state of India.
+Netaji Subhash Chandra Bose Itwari Railway Station, also known as Itwari Junction railway station, is a Railway Junction Station and Terminus serving the city of Nagpur in Maharashtra state of India.

 A few trains also terminate at this station.
 It is also a narrow-gauge line railway junction.
-The station code is ITR and is managed by South East Central Railway.
-3 long-distance trains which starts from and terminates at Itwari instead of Nagpur are Itwari Junction–Tatanagar passenger, Bilaspur–Itwari Intercity Superfast Express & Shivnath Express.
+The station code is NITR and is managed by South East Central Railway (SECR).
+4 long-distance trains which starts from and terminates at Netaji Subhash Chandra Bose Itwari instead of Nagpur are, Rewa- Itwari Junction Express, Itwari Junction–Tatanagar Express, Bilaspur–Itwari Intercity Superfast Express & Shivnath Express.
 One new train Rewa-Itwari-Rewa Exp via Jabalpur-Nainpur-Balaghat-Gondia has been introduced.
 Itwari is among the five small stations which fall within the extended city limits of Nagpur along with Ajni, Kalamna, Kamptee and Khapri.

-One of the few existing narrow-gauge lines of the Satpura Railway, the Nainpur–Chhindwara–Itwari line terminates here.